 They may not show it, but they come to us carrying a heavy burden.
 If they come into an environment that is built around the idea of family, then it is more likely that they will give their all into their workouts because they are not just doing it for themselves, they will see that selflessness drives the family.
 My idea of a family environment means that I conduct myself with empathy and tough love.
 Empathy because it is the building block for any successful relationship.
 Tough love because they need to be pushed to reach their full potential, but they need to be pushed in love for them to buy into it.

 Our focus can’t just be to build strength, size, and speed, but we also need to build relationships within the team.
 To get complete buy-in from the team, as a whole, we need to teach our players how to commit their all to the cause of the team.
-This is done by building strong, lasting relationships between the players.
+Athletic commitment is achieved by building strong, lasting relationships between the players.
 We need to create an environment that is intentional on working and fellowship together.
 This can be done through competitions, gatherings, community projects, along with many other creative opportunities.

 These 3 tips are great tools, but ultimately we need to be modeling these things to our athletes.
 They aren’t going to believe what we are trying to instill in them if they don’t see us living these things out not only in the weight room but on the field, around the school hallways, etc. Our personal example is what will draw the kids to us and have them wanting to be a part of the family that you are building.